Service Design Masterclass

 - Overview of service design methodology and approach

-- Gaining user insight – human-centred research methods, service safaris and other experiential research methods.
+- Gaining user insight – human-centred research methods, service safaris, Jobs To Be Done and other experiential research methods

 - Customer journey mapping – understanding end-to-end experiences and the systems that create them, using ‘design thinking’ methodology and the double diamond framework